Shelf company list: Request the list

 Montana.
 That's good.
 Since Montana is not known for selling

 shelf companies, this means that your business project isn't harassed as a

 result of the stigma that follows companies from other states; Nevada,

 MONTANA IS THE SOLUTION:

 CLICK HERE FOR OUR LIST OF

-We shifted our focus to Wyoming for the following reasons:
+We shifted our focus to Montana for the following reasons:

-- Wyoming doesn't require a business license unless you're a licensed
+- Montana doesn't require a business license unless you're a licensed

 professional in certain industries (real estate, medicine, etc).